camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 Therefore, it is a good practice to create a separate [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) that will be solely used for the `eksctl` command.
 [Create access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the new IAM user via the console and export them as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables to use with the AWS CLI and `eksctl`.

-### Environment Prerequisites
+### Environment prerequisites

 We recommended exporting multiple environment variables to streamline the execution of the subsequent commands.

 The following are the required environment variables with some example values.
-Please make sure to define your secure password for the Postgres database.
+Define your secure password for the Postgres database.

 ```shell
 # The name used for the Kubernetes Cluster